 9b.
 The MF responds with a successful result to the IMS AS, the IMS AS transfers the response to the NEF, and the DCSF transfers it to the DC AS.

 10b.
-The DC AS sends the AI Split Inference Response to the UE-A.
+The DC AS sends the AI/ML Split Inference Response to the UE-A.

-AI Model Subset Delivery:
+AI/ML Model Subset Delivery:

-11. The MF downloads the network AI model subset from the DC AS.
+11. The MF downloads the network AI/ML model subset from the DC AS.

-12. The UE-A downloads UE AI model subset from the DC AS over the established data channel.
+12. The UE-A downloads UE AI/ML model subset from the DC AS over the established data channel.

-AI split inference:
+AI/ML split inference: